MCP Server

 query | string | Search text |

-List memories with optional filtering.
+List Knowledge records and skills with optional filtering.

 Parameters: